Erin Stokes, Naturopathic Doctor, MegaFood Medical Director | June 2021

 “Are there other prenatal supplements I should take in addition to my prenatal multi?"

-MegaFlora® for Baby & Me contains MegaFood’s proprietary blend of 14 unique strains of 20 billion probiotics.
+Baby & Me 2 Prenatal Probiotic + Prebiotic contains MegaFood’s proprietary blend of 14 unique strains of 20 billion probiotics.
 It also includes Lactobacillus rhamnosus (HN001) and organic ginger.
-Ginger can help and support healthy digestion at a time when digestion can feel a little "off".*
+Ginger can help support healthy digestion at a time when digestion can feel a little "off".*

 "What about iron?"

-Yes, it’s common to develop iron deficiency during pregnancy!
-Your body uses iron to produce hemoglobin, a part of red blood cells that carries oxygen to all of your tissues.
+Absolutely!
+It’s common to develop iron deficiency during pregnancy.
+Your body uses iron to produce hemoglobin, a protein molecule in red blood cells that carries oxygen to all of your tissues.
 During pregnancy, your body needs to produce more blood to increase oxygen delivery to your baby, and this means you need more iron.
 The symptoms of low iron such as fatigue, can be similar to common pregnancy symptoms, so it’s important to be evaluated for iron deficiency by your doctor.
 If you have determined that you are low in iron, you’ll want to choose a gentle, non-constipating form of iron.

-Blood Builder® is shown in a clinical study to increase iron levels and reduce fatigue without common side effects such as nausea and constipation.* It delivers FoodState® Iron, along with Folic Acid and B12, to help maintain healthy red blood cell production.* It includes FoodState® Vitamin C with organic oranges to support optimal iron absorption.* Blood Builder also contains my favorite blood nourishing food, beets, that come to MegaFood from a farm fresh partner.
-Blood Builder is a gentle and effective formula, that can be taken any time of day, even on an empty stomach.*
+Blood Builder® is shown in a clinical study to increase iron levels and reduce fatigue without common side effects such as nausea and constipation.* It delivers iron, along with folic acid and B12, to help maintain healthy red blood cell production.* It includes vitamin C with organic oranges to support optimal iron absorption.* Blood Builder also contains my favorite blood nourishing food, beets, that come to MegaFood from trusted farm partners.
+Blood Builder is a gentle and effective formula that can be taken any time of day, even on an empty stomach.*

 We offer many women’s health products to meet your unique needs, whether you’re pregnant or not.
 Check out our women's health supplements.